- 28

 6. JEP 524: PEM Encodings (2nd Preview)

-- Reducing boilerplate code in security-related tasks
+- Reduces boilerplate code in security tasks

 7. JEP 530: Primitive Types in Patterns (4th Preview)

-Extends pattern matching capabilities to work with primitive types (int, long, double, etc.):
+Extends Pattern Matching capabilities to work with Primitive Types (int, long, double, etc.):

 - Use